SreejithSanthosh/FTLEhub/docs/Tutorials/FTLECurvedSurface.md

 ## Pre-requisites

 The code was built on MATLAB R2023a in a Windows 10 system.
 The following MATLAB addons need to be installed to run the code,
-- [Parallel Computing Toolbox](https://www.mathworks.com/products/parallel-computing.html) : The code uses parallelization methods provided in this toolbox to run the advection of tracer particles.
+- [Parallel Computing Toolbox](https://www.mathworks.com/products/parallel-computing.html) : The code uses parallelization methods provided in this toolbox to run the advection of tracer particles,
-- [Lidar Toolbox](https://www.mathworks.com/help/lidar/index.html?s_tid=CRUX_lftnav) : Provides mesh processing capabilities.
+- [Lidar Toolbox](https://www.mathworks.com/help/lidar/index.html?s_tid=CRUX_lftnav) : Provides mesh processing capabilities,
 - [Computer Vision Toolbox](https://www.mathworks.com/products/computer-vision.html) : Provides mesh processing capabilities.

 We have tested these codes on a *Mac OSX 15* and *Ubuntu 20* operating systems.
 Since we couldn't test our code on a lot more versions of MATLAB and OS distributions, there could be possible unexpected errors when running this code on other system specifications.
 We also assume that git is installed and set up in the system, as all the code are set up on GitHub.
 If not, we refer you to this [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), explaining the same.